 How We Will Work with You

-Our counselors practice trauma-based, client-centered therapy.
-Client-centered means that you are the expert on the subject of your own life and this should be respected in your therapy.
+Our counsellors practice trauma-based, client-centred therapy.
+Client-centred means that you are the expert on the subject of your own life and this should be respected in your therapy.
 We will ask for your direction on how your needs will best be met in therapy.

-The initial Intake Interview takes approximately 1 hour.
-After the completion of your assessment/screening interview, a counselor will contact you to set up your first appointment.
+The initial Intake Interview takes approximately 1-1.5 hours.
+After the completion of your assessment/screening interview, the intake counsellor will contact you to set up your first appointment with a counsellor.